Caroline Graham Hansen: 2020–21 season

 In 2021, Hansen started the first competitive match ever played by a women's team at the Camp Nou.
 In that match, she assisted Alexia Putellas from a corner, the first ever goal scored by a woman at the stadium.
 About a week later, she renewed her contract with Barcelona until 2023.

-In the 2020–21 UEFA Women's Champions League Round of 32, Hansen scored two goals against Dutch side PSV, as Barcelona finished the tie with an aggregate score of 8–2 in their favor.
+In the 2020–21 UEFA Champions League Round of 32, Hansen scored two goals against Dutch side PSV, as Barcelona finished the tie with an aggregate score of 8–2 in their favour.
 Barcelona advanced to the Round of 16 against Fortuna Hjørring and then to the quarterfinals, where they faced Manchester City.
 Hansen started the first leg of the quarterfinal, but limped off the pitch in the 62nd minute with a knee injury.
 She returned for the second leg, where she assisted Asisat Oshoala in Barcelona's only goal of the match, which ended City 2–1 Barcelona.

 Barcelona moved on to face Paris Saint-Germain in their semifinal tie.
 In the second leg of the semifinals, Hansen assisted Lieke Martens' second goal from a cross across the box.
 That second goal brought the aggregate score of the tie to 3–2, and sent Barcelona to their second ever UEFA Women's Champions League Final.
 On 16 May 2021, Hansen started the final against Chelsea and scored Barcelona's fourth goal of the match, a tap-in from a Martens assist in the 36th minute.
 Hansen's goal made it 4–0 against Chelsea, the largest margin of victory in any single-legged UWCL final.
 Hansen was substituted in the 62nd minute of the final by Mariona Caldenty and lifted her first European title of her career after two losses in two other Champions League finals.
 She revealed in a post-match interview that due to her years of injuries and repeated losses in Champions League finals that she used to feel that "football was no longer fun" and intended to retire prematurely back in 2018.
 Hansen was named to the 2020–21 UWCL Squad of the Season alongside seven other Barcelona players, and ended that year's UWCL campaign with 3 goals and 5 assists in 9 matches.
 She was later listed as one of nominees to the UEFA Women's Champions League Forward of the Season award.

 Hansen finished her league season as Spain's assist leader with 18.
 In November 2021, Hansen was named Player of the Season for the 2020–21 Primera División.